aaronsuh1201/Silicon-diode/README.md

 ## Result

+**Figure 1 — I–V characteristic at 300 K.**
+The modeled current rises exponentially with forward voltage, with no threshold in the equation itself.
+Current becomes visible on a linear scale near [0.6] V, but this is a plotting artifact rather than a physical turn-on point.

+**Figure 2 — Semi-log I–V characteristic.**
+Plotted on a log current axis, the forward region is a straight line, confirming the exponential form.
+The slope corresponds to roughly 60 mV per decade of current at room temperature — i.e. current changes by a factor of 10 for every 60 mV of applied voltage.
+Over the range plotted, current spans approximately [N] decades.

+**Figure 3 — Forward voltage vs. temperature at fixed current.**
-Holding forward current fixed at 10 mA and sweeping temperature from 275 K to 350 K, the forward voltage decreases linearly at:
+Holding forward current fixed at 10 mA and sweeping temperature from 275 K to 350 K, forward voltage falls approximately linearly:

-**dV_f/dT = −2.02 mV/K**
+    dV_f/dT = −2.02 mV/K

-This matches the accepted value for silicon diodes of approximately −2 mV/K.
+This agrees with the accepted value for silicon diodes of roughly −2 mV/K.

+The negative sign reflects two competing temperature effects.
+The thermal voltage V_T = kT/q rises with temperature, which alone would require *higher* forward voltage to hold current constant.
+But the saturation current I_S rises far more steeply, since I_S ∝ n_i² and n_i² ∝ T³·exp(−E_g/kT).
+The I_S term dominates, so forward voltage must fall to keep current fixed.
+Because E_g/q is the largest term in the analytical expression, this temperature coefficient is effectively an indirect measurement of the silicon band gap.

 ## What this does